-My husband was in a wedding a couple of years ago, and here was the weekend went down, in terms of cost.
+My husband was in a wedding a couple of years ago, and here's how the weekend went down, in terms of cost.

-So I know after looking at the list, I was SHOCKED.
+After looking at the side-by side-comparison, I was SHOCKED.
 I’m thinking you might be, as well.

-There is legitimately so much less that we had to spend on as guests to the destination wedding—and we got to go to an amazing location??
-I’ll sign up to go to that wedding any day of the week.
+It is legitimately so much cheaper for us to be a guest at a destination wedding with the awesome bonus of visiting an amazing location!
+I'd sign up to go to that wedding any day of the week.

-Bottom line: While your guests might seem at first turned off by the price they will pay up front, and the perceived commitment of going to a destination wedding, what they often do not factor in is how much they REALLY spend attending a traditional wedding—even one close by—for friends and family.
+Bottom line: While at first your guests might seem turned off by the price they will pay up front, and the perceived commitment of going to a destination wedding, what they often do not factor in is how much they REALLY spend attending a traditional wedding—even one nearby.